hillaper/Rela2x/README.md

    - `visualize(rows_start=0, rows_end=None, basis_symbols=None, fontsize=None)` visualizes *R* as a matrix plot.
 If desired, only certain sections of *R* can be visualized via `rows_start` and `rows_end`.
 A legend with the basis operator symbols will be drawn if `basis_symbols` is provided.
 Font size can be adjusted for large matrices.

-   - `rate(spin_index_lqs_1, spin_index_lqs_2=None)` returns the relaxation rate between two basis operators.
-The `spin_index_lqs` arguments must be strings of the form `'110'`, where the first number refers to the index of the spin, the second number refers to the rank *l*, and the third number refers to the component *q* of that operator.
+   - `rate(spin_index_op_index_1, spin_index_op_index_2=None)` returns the relaxation rate between two observables.
+For the spherical tensor basis, the `spin_index_op_index_X` arguments must be strings of the form `'110'`, where the first number refers to the index of the spin, the second number refers to the rank *l*, and the third number refers to the component *q* of that operator.
 Product operators are simply of the form `'110*210'`.
 Providing `spin_index_lqs_1` only will return the auto-relaxation rate of that operator.
 If `spin_index_lqs_2` is also provided, the cross-relaxation rate between those two operators is returned (see the examples provided in the repository).
+For the Cartesian basis, `spin_index_op_index_X` are of the form `'1x'`, `'1z*2z'`, etc.

    - `to_isotropic_rotational_diffusion(fast_motion_limit=False, slow_motion_limit=False)` applies the isotropic rotational diffusion model with the fast-motion or slow-motion limit approximation if desired.

    - `neglect_cross_correlated_terms(mechanism1=None, mechanism2=None)` neglects cross-correlated contributions in *R* between two mechanisms.
 The arguments `mechanism1` and `mechanism2` must correspond to the names chosen for `mechanism_name`s in `intrs`.
 If `mechanism2` is not provided, `mechanism1` is used, and if neither is provided, all cross-correlated contributions are neglected.

-   - `filter(filter_name, filter_value)` filters out potentially uninteresting regions of *R* based on given criteria. `filter_name` must be one of the following: 'c' for coherence order, 's' for spin order, or 't' for type.
+   - (Only available for the spherical tensor basis): `filter(filter_name, filter_value)` filters out potentially uninteresting regions of *R* based on given criteria. `filter_name` must be one of the following: 'c' for coherence order, 's' for spin order, or 't' for type.
 This determines the criteria for filtration. `filter_value` is an integer or a list of integers depending on the filtration type (see the documentation in `rela2x.py`) and determines which values are kept (not filtered out) in *R*.
 For instance, calling `R.filter('c', [0])` would filter out those sections that correspond to basis operators with coherence order other than 0.

    The best way to get acquainted is to try these functions yourself!